 Participants in the full COPE program must be 13 years old as of January 1st of the year of participation or have completed the seventh grade.
 We can provide age appropriate programs for groups as young as fifth grade.

 Climbing offers the chance to expand personal boundaries, problem solve and test yourself.
 Before the end of the day, climbers find out just what they can do.
 Quite often, it’s more than they ever dreamed possible.
 Climbing can foster self-esteem, teamwork, communication, and adventure.

 Participants can go rock climbing through council-run programs or unit-run outings.
 Council-run programs include summer camp, council and district events, or PPC’s climbing sessions.
 Bring your youth to Mt.
 Allamuchy Scout Reservation (MASR) where we provide instructors, gear, and training for you to learn how to climb and rappel, work on the Climbing merit badge, or just have fun climbing!
 Unit-run outings include going to climbing gyms, hiring guides, or running your own climbing outing.
 For all unit-run climbing outings, units need to follow the 8 points of Climb On Safely.
-That includes having Qualified Supervision (a Climb On Safely trained leader) to run the outing and having Qualified Instruction (gym staff, climbing guides, or a BSA Level II Climbing Instructor) to run the climbing.
+That includes having Qualified Supervision (a Climb On Safely trained leader) to run the outing and having Qualified Instructors (gym staff, climbing guides, or a BSA Level II Climbing Instructors) to run the climbing.

 Adult Rock Climbing

 Adult Rock Climbing is offered at Mt.
 Allamuchy Scout Reservations (MASR) one Sunday a month between noon and 5:00 p.m. rain or shine, through most of the year.
 Adults and leaders of all climbing backgrounds are welcome to participate.
 Each adult may bring one Scout-aged son or daughter.